 Source: A. Bender et al.: Mediscript Kurzlehrbuch Neurology.
 Elsevier Publishers, 2013. p.
 293, tab.
 12.3

-Physiological tremor is an action tremor and is present in every healthy person when muscles are activated.
-Physiological tremor is characterised by a high frequency and a low amplitude of typically 8-13 Hz.
-This type of tremor occurs in all people, in particular in the presence of stressors, for example psychomotor agitation stressful situations, during exams and when it is cold.
+Physiological tremor is an action tremor and is present in every healthy person when the muscles are activated.
+Physiological tremor is characterized by a high frequency and a low amplitude of typically 8–13 Hz.
+This type of tremor occurs in all people, in particular in the presence of stressors, for example, psychomotor agitation stressful situations, during exams, and when it is cold.
 The enhanced physiological tremor (drug-induced and toxic tremor) occurs as a side effect or sign of withdrawal from certain drugs.

 Diagnosis of resting tremor

-If a patient as in this case presents with resting tremor affecting one side you have to primarily consider Parkinson’s disease as the cause.
-To confirm this tentative diagnosis look for the other two cardinal symptoms characteristic for Parkinson’s disease, rigor and hypokinesia.
+If a patient, as in this case, presents with resting tremor affecting one side, you have to primarily consider Parkinson’s disease as the cause.
+To confirm this tentative diagnosis, look for the 2 other cardinal symptoms characteristic of Parkinson’s disease—rigor and hypokinesia.
 An altered posture and decreased facial expressions usually occur early in Parkinson’s disease and relatives are typically the first to notice these changes.
 Additional symptoms that may indicate an atypical Parkinson’s disease must be excluded.
 Parkinson’s tremor may be continuous or intermittent with fluctuating frequency and amplitude and increases with mental stress.

-The for Parkinson’s disease characteristic cogwheel rigidity may be the result of tremor and increased muscle tone (rigor).
-In Parkinson’s disease frequency of rest tremor is at 4-6 Hz and because of that it is also called ‘pill-turning tremor’.
+The characteristic cogwheel rigidity of Parkinson’s disease may be the result of tremor and increased muscle tone (rigor).
+In Parkinson’s disease, the frequency of rest tremor is at 4–6 Hz, so it is also called the ‘pill-turning tremor’.
 More than 70% of patients with Parkinson’s disease report tremors.

 Treatment of the parkinsonian resting tremor

-The essential tremor is, as described in this case, an action and postural tremor and is at the frequency of 4-8 Hz slightly below the frequency of the physiological tremor.
-The essential tremor occurs with no apparent neurological underlying disease.
-The psychological strain is high in patients with essential tremor as people with trembling or shaking hands are often wrongly judged or labelled as alcoholics.
+Essential tremor is, as described in this case, action and postural tremor and occurs at the frequency of 4–8 Hz, slightly below the frequency of physiological tremor.
+Essential tremor occurs with no apparent neurological underlying disease.
+The psychological strain is high in patients with essential tremor as people with trembling or shaking hands are often wrongly judged or labeled as alcoholics.

 Epidemiology of essential tremor

-The essential tremor may occur at any age, but most often in early adulthood.
+Essential tremor may occur at any age, but most often in early adulthood.
 However, many patients seek help for it only after old age sets in because of its progressive nature.
 Men and women are equally affected.

-In patients with a positive family history, the essential tremor is called familial tremor.
-The mode of inheritance is mostly autosomal-dominant.
-Unlike the resting tremor, the essential tremor usually begins symmetrically in both arms and can affect the head and larynx area.
+In patients with a positive family history, essential tremor is called familial tremor.
+The mode of inheritance is mostly autosomal dominant.
+Unlike resting tremor, essential tremor usually begins symmetrically in both arms and can affect the head and larynx area.
 Depending on which muscles are affected, this can result in a no-no tremor (shaking of the head) or a yes-yes tremor (nodding of the head).
-If the vocal cords are affected, patients suffer from a shaking or quivering sound to the voice.
+If the vocal cords are affected, patients suffer from shaking or quivering sound to the voice.
 Tremor involves multiple body parts in majority of cases (~50%), followed by the head in ~30% of cases, voice in ~20%, tongue in ~20%, face/jaw in ~10%, and lower limbs in ~10% of the cases.
 The tremor improves on consuming alcohol and worsens in times of stress.

 Essential tremor treatment

-Pharmacological treatment includes cardioselective beta blockers such as propranolol, antiepileptic drugs such as primidone, gabapentin and topiramate or botulinum toxin type A. Patients with medication-resistant tremor may benefit from deep brain stimulation of the ventral intermediate thalamic nucleus (VIM) instead.
+Pharmacological treatment includes cardioselective beta-blockers such as propranolol, antiepileptic drugs such as primidone, gabapentin, and topiramate, or botulinum toxin type A. Patients with medication-resistant tremor may benefit from deep brain stimulation of the ventral intermediate thalamic nucleus instead.